Charitable Bequest and the Charity Child

 Benefits and features of a Charitable Bequest – Charity Child

-- donor able to give cash, stock, property, etc.
+- The donor is able to give cash, stock, property, etc.

-- special tax incentives for gifts of appreciated property
+- Special tax incentives are available for gifts of appreciated property

-- gift is subject to probate when gifted via a bequest
+- This gift remains subject to probate when gifted

-- Foundation receives the gift only upon death of the donor
+- You don’t need to give now, the Foundation receives the gift only upon the death of the donor

-- your support for the Christian schools continues in perpetuity
+- Your support for the Christian schools continues for as long as you prescribe

 What are the tax incentives?